Mexico City Zócalo

 But the plaza deteriorated until, by the 1970s, all that was left were light poles and a large flagpole in the middle.
 Then the ground was leveled again, the train tracks taken out, and the whole plaza cemented over.

-However, automobile parking was prohibited and the plaza’s shape was squared to 200 meters on each side.
+Automobile parking was prohibited and the plaza’s shape was squared to 200 m on each side.
 Later in the 1970s, the Zócalo was repaved with pink cobblestones; small trees protected by metal grates were planted, and small areas of grass were seeded around the flagpole.

 21st century

-In 2010, a replica of the Angel de la Independencia was brought to Zócalo as a way of spreading out the protesters from the original Angel site.
-This is because the original site of the Angel is located in a financial area, with a high traffic flow, making policing more difficult than the Zócalo.
+In 2010, a replica of the Angel de la Independencia was brought to Zócalo as a way of spreading out the protesters from the original Angel site, which is located in a financial area, with a high traffic flow, making policing more difficult than the Zócalo.

 Let us know if this article was useful for you